Professor of Economics

 In March 2015, Sarah was appointed as an Independent Member of the Low Pay Commission.

-"This approach to teaching explicitly links teaching and research.
-Students are not just presented with a fixed set of theories – they are encouraged to discuss ways of expanding and improving on them so that they learn about and engage with the process of research."
+"My approach to teaching explicitly links teaching and research.
+Students are not just presented with a fixed set of theories or one approach to economics– they are encouraged to evaluate different approaches so that they learn about and engage with the process of research."

 Research summary and PhD student supervision

-Sarah's research interests lie in the area of applied microeconometrics focusing on labour economics, the economics of education and, more recently, household financial decision-making.
+Sarah's research interests lie in the area of applied microeconometrics focusing on labour economics, the economics of education and household financial decision-making.
 Her research has focused on individual, household and firm-level data as well as matched workplace-employee data.

 Current projects include a Leverhulme Trust funded project on ‘The impact of austerity policies on the wellbeing of individuals in Europe’ (with A. Montagnoli, M. Moro and A. Kontonikas) and an Australian Research Council funded project on ‘Modelling health: reporting behaviour and misclassification using survey data’ (with Mark Harris, Pratima P Srivastava, and William H Greene.)